 - 1) Submit an application with the specified fee. - 2) Provide official transcripts from all previous universities and/or colleges attended.
-Undergraduate transcripts must be from a regionally accredited university. - 3) Obtain three letters of recommendation with at least one preferred from a former professor who can speak to the candidate's capacity for graduate level work. - 4) Participate in a group interview and writing exercise. - 5) Obtain a score on the Graduate Record Exam (GRE) or Miller Analogy Test (MAT) when required. - 6) Have acquired an undergraduate GPA of 3.0 or higher in upper division coursework.
+Undergraduate transcripts must be from a regionally accredited university. - 3) Obtain three letters of recommendation with at least one preferred from a former professor who can speak to the candidate's capacity for graduate level work. - 4) Participate in a group interview and writing exercise. - 5) Have acquired an undergraduate GPA of 3.0 or higher in upper division coursework.